Arnavdas/VGG_json_file_checker/README.md

 * **random_delete.py** : randomly deletes assets from the json file upto a number specified by us

+* **img_dp_del.py** : suppose if u have for some reason more than 1 key for the same image and also different annotations of that image in different keys, then this script merges all the annotations into the first key and deletes the rest

+* **duplicate_coord_del.py** :  suppose in one key u have for one region different labels with exact x and y coordinates then, this script retaiins the first annotatiion of that region and deletes the rest

 PS : there are some indentation errors in above scripts while running in some text editors but otherwise seems fine in jupyter notebook.